ember-intl/ember-intl/tests/dummy/app/pods/docs/guide/missing-translations/template.md

 The default implementation requires all keys to be translated by all locales.
 For example, if my application supports locales en-US and fr-FR and I create a translation key `"home.hero_title"` then both locales must implement that key or a warning, or optionally an error, will present itself at build-time.

-If an ember-intl project is configured with the following configuration, the following with print to the console:

-- `page.description` is missing in `it`

 Example configuration:

 ```js